michaelakuempel/ProductKG/README.md

 This ProductKG is made available under the <a href="http://opendatacommons.org/licenses/by/1.0/">Open Data Commons Attribution License</a>.

 Please cite it as:<br>
 Kümpel, M. and Beetz, M. (2023). <i>ProductKG: A Product Knowledge Graph for User Assistance in Daily Activities</i>.
-In: <b>Ontology Showcase and Demon- strations Track, 9th Joint Ontology Workshops (JOWO 2023), co-located with FOIS 2023</b>.
+In: <b>Ontology Showcase and Demonstrations Track, 9th Joint Ontology Workshops (JOWO 2023), co-located with FOIS 2023</b>.
 19-20 July, 2023, Sherbrooke, Quèbec, Canada, 2023.

 This knowledge graph has been created by the <a href="https://ai.uni-bremen.de/">Institute for Artificial Intelligence</a> at the University of Bremen.
 Please contact <a href="https://ai.uni-bremen.de/team/michaela_k%C3%BCmpel">Michaela Kümpel</a> for further info or collaboration: michaela(dot)kuempel(at)uni-bremen(dot)de